Inaugural Board Expression of InterestNov 3, 2020

 - Prior board experience considered an asset but not mandatory

-The expression of interest was open to all nurses in Alberta, including students and retirees.
+The expression of interest was open to all nurses, student nurses and retired nurses in Alberta.